 Cherry Blossom 2019 forecast by region

-The 2018 sakura season happened a little earlier both in central and southern Japan.
+The 2019 sakura season is expected to arrive a little later than the past year, both in central and southern Japan.

 Please keep in mind that most flowers usually take a week to reach full bloom once flowering has begun and that full bloom also lasts around a week.